douglas86/ci-pp5-property/README.md

 git clone https://github.com/douglas86/ci-pp5-property.git
 ```

-- create an env.py file inside the backend directory
+- create an .env file inside the backend directory
 - scroll down to the [environment variables](#environment-variables) section of this document
 - once the local environment variables have been created
 - you need to then start the virtual machine